Resources

 The latest social media statistics among school age children make for worrying reading, but Peter Tait believes educators should be working with digital technology, rather than against it...

-Read moreThe Importance of Parenting
+Read the full postThe Importance of Parenting

 The most influential of all educational factors is the conversation in a child’s home.
 Peter Tait explores The Importance of Parenting on our blog.